TBD54566975/dwn-proxy-js/README.md

 Basically, it starts up an HTTP server, accepts requests which are intended to be DWM-compatible, performs a validation check on the data, offers a programmatic handler/callback, and then formats & forwards it on.

+...or is it...

+Developer defines a filter, which filters data from DWN-to-HTTP, and vice versa would add the necessary fields when going from HTTP-to-DWN.

+# dwn-proxy-js HTTP Structure (DPH???)

+TODO... these are requests on the right-hand-side

 ---